ncagle/DNS-over-HTTPS/libcurl-8.md

 ## curl_getenv

 Not transfer related, not necessary for libcurl-using applications.
+However the curl tool uses it for a compatible getenv on all platforms.

 ## curl_*printf family